-- 1.4 Attached to the south side of the fire house would be a filtration unit comprising a rectangular container at its base and a cylindrical tank above it.
-The filtration unit would measure approximately 5 m x 12 m with a height of approximately 12 metres and be connected to the main fire house structure by a horizontal duct approximately 10 metres above ground. - 1.5 The proposed training welfare building with a footprint of 9 m x 22 m would be located in the north-eastern part of the site, in the same position as previously approved.
-The detailed design of the building, its internal layout and external finishes are to be determined following the appointment of a building manufacturer. - 1.6 The amended proposal includes the construction of a single storey equipment store along the northern site boundary, adjacent to the welfare training building.
-The equipment store would be 10.2 m long x 2.8 m deep, with a single-pitch roof with a maximum height of 5.4 m at the rear (northern) elevation, rising to 6.2 m at the front (southern) elevation.
-This is a new element which was not part of the previously approved scheme. - 1.7 The site would be accessed via the existing access point on Paynes Lane in the south west corner of the site. - 1.8 The perimeter of the site is currently enclosed by a 2.5 metre high galvanised steel palisade security fence, which would be retained. - 1.9 The preparation of the site would require the existing hardstanding to be broken up.
-It is now proposed to use this material in the landscaping of the site and create an elongated mound up to 3 metres in height along the western site boundary, and two smaller mounds of similar height in the north eastern corner between the proposed welfare building and the Lawford Road/A4071 crossing and in the southern part of the site adjacent to the site entrance. - 1.10 The proposed facility would be used in a number of ways.
+- permeable block paved surface.
+A row of 14 car parking spaces (including 1 disabled bay and 2 bays with electric vehicle chargers) would be constructed along the south-eastern site boundary.
+A covered bicycle shelter would be provided adjacent to the car parking spaces. - 1.10 The perimeter of the site is currently enclosed by a 2.5 metre high galvanised steel palisade security fence, which would be retained. - 1.11 The preparation of the site would require the existing concrete hardstanding to be broken up and removed from site.
+The underlying material would be excavated and used in the landscaping of the site by creating an elongated mound up to 1.5 metres in height along the western site boundary, and smaller mounds of similar height in the north eastern corner between the proposed welfare building and the Lawford Road/A4071 crossing and in the southern part of the site adjacent to the site entrance.
+Additional boundary planting consisting of a hedgerow and trees would be established along the western site boundary.
+A drawing showing the previously approved site layout is attached in Appendix C to this report.
+A drawing showing the proposed amended site layout is in Appendix D. - 1.12 The proposed facility would be used in a number of ways.
 The fire house would be used for training involving "hot fire" scenarios, such as entering a building on fire or filled with smoke, breathing apparatus training, multi-pump exercises, collaboration between Police and fire services or partnership working with other fire services, and training for retained firefighters.
-Some elements of the training would be undertaken in the training and meeting room located in the welfare building. - 1.11 The current application does not seek to vary the consented operating times.
+Some elements of the training would be undertaken in the training and meeting room located in the welfare building. - 1.13 The current application does not seek to vary the consented operating times.
 To recap, given the number of different courses that need to be run in order to satisfy the statutory training requirements for the fire service, the facility would be used on approximately 194 days per annum.
 Daytime training sessions would take place between 0800 and 1800 hours, evening sessions would last from 1800 to 2200 hours.
 Daytime and evening sessions may take place on the same day or on separate days.
 The previous permission is subject to a condition limiting the hours of operation of the facility to 0800 to 2200 Monday to Friday inclusive and 0800 to 1400 hours on Saturdays, with no operations taking part at any time on Sundays or Public or Bank Holidays.
-It is not proposed to amend these permitted hours of operation.

-- 1.12 During training exercises, the facility would be used by a maximum of 6 instructors plus 12 trainees and 2 officers for each training session. - 1.13 No changes are proposed to the operation of the site.
+It is not proposed to amend these permitted hours of operation. - 1.14 During training exercises, the facility would be used by a maximum of 6 instructors plus 12 trainees and 2 officers for each training session. - 1.15 No changes are proposed to the operation of the site.
 The training sessions would involve fires being lit inside the fire house in order to simulate realistic scenarios.
-The emissions and smoke produced by such fires would be captured by means of collection hoods above all exit points, i.e. doors and windows.
+The emissions and smoke produced by such fires would be captured by means of collection hoods above all exit points, i.e., doors and windows.
 The emissions are then drawn upwards through the hoods and via interconnecting ductwork to the filtration plant on the south side of the building, where particles and gases are scrubbed before the clean air is released from the fan outlet stack.